blakevanlan/restless/README.md

 * `method` Request method, can be get, post, put, del.
 Defaults to `"get"`.
 * `query` Query string variables as a javascript object, will override the querystring in the URL.
 Defaults to empty.
 * `data` The data to be added to the body of the request.
 Can be a string or any object.
-Note that if you want your request body to be JSON with the `Content-Type: application/json`, you need to `JSON.stringify` your object first.
-Otherwise, it will be sent as `application/x-www-form-urlencoded` and encoded accordingly.
+Note that if the data is an object it will, by default, properly be JSON encoded and the header `'Content-Type': 'application/json'` will be added.
+If you want to url encode the data include the header, `'Content-Type': 'application/x-www-form-urlencoded'`, and the data object will be encoded accordingly.
 * `parser` A function that will be called on the returned data.
 Use any of predefined `restless.parsers`.
 See parsers section below.
 Defaults to `restless.parsers.auto`.
 * `encoding` The encoding of the request body.
 Defaults to `"utf8"`.
 * `decoding` The encoding of the response body.
 For a list of supported values see [Buffers](http://nodejs.org/docs/latest/api/buffers.html#buffers).
 Additionally accepts `"buffer"` - returns response as `Buffer`.
 Defaults to `"utf8"`.